 Decide How To Budget

-Using a software can keep things easy on you since it will learn your spending habits and help automatically categorize your transactions for you.
+Using software can keep things easy on you since it will learn your spending habits and automatically categorize your transactions.

 List Your Income